-General ability tests used in the recruitment processes basically allow you to evaluate the innate, learnt or acquired abilities of individuals regarding performing specific tasks.
+General aptitude tests used in the recruitment processes basically allow you to evaluate the innate, learnt or acquired abilities of individuals regarding performing specific tasks.
 Basic abilities such as the learning speed, adaptation and reasoning skills are regularly measured and tangible data about the abilities and weaknesses of the individual is obtained.
 General aptitude tests, also known as intelligence or screening tests, come in very useful for the human resources department to evaluate the candidate during the recruitment process.
 In addition to this, these data are used in the cases of changing positions or getting a promotion.

 What Do General Ability Tests Measure?

 General ability tests basically measure a person’s adaptation, learning, and abstract thinking skills.
 Verbal and mathematical reasoning, problem-solving, table or graph reading, abstract and schematic reasoning, attention and perception, reasoning, memory power, mechanical skills, and pace are the main topics of the general aptitude tests within the scope of assessment.
 Human Resources make use of general aptitude tests in compliance with the requirements of the position, by taking the subheadings such as analytical skills tests or attention span tests into consideration.